itzneel05/murf-10-days-ai-voice-agents-challenge/README.md

 ---

+# Day 3 - Health & Wellness Voice Companion

+Built a daily health & wellness voice companion that:
+- Checks in daily with the user via voice
+- Saves key data in a JSON file
+- Uses past data to guide next conversations

+---

+# Day 4 - Teach-the-Tutor: Active Recall Coach

+For Day 4, I built an active recall coach voice agent that helps users learn by teaching back concepts.

+- The agent supports three modes:
+  - Learn: explains a concept (voice: Matthew)
+  - Quiz: asks questions (voice: Alicia)
+  - Teach Back: asks user to explain and gives feedback (voice: Ken)

+- Uses a small JSON content file with concepts to guide learning
+- Users can switch modes anytime by voice

 Excited for the upcoming days as I continue building and refining more intelligent and responsive voice agents with Murf AI's advanced ecosystem!